I was honored to be asked to write my 2nd article for Premier – the UK’s top Christian magazine.

 Although many people assume witchcraft doesn’t work, it is actually very powerful, just as the Bible shows.
 As former occultists like myself can testify, people would not invest time, energy and money into something that failed to produce results.

 According to the most recent Government census 57,000 people call themselves pagans and 18,000 identify as Wiccans, Druids and Heathens.
-Many expect these figures to double by the next census, two years from now.
+Many expect these figures to be higher and to double by the next census, two years from now.

 The Origins of Wicca